browsermedia/browsercms/doc/features/simple_form_refactor.md

 ## Bugs

 * Tag list does not automatically suggest tags.
-* :attachments doesn't correctly upload files.
-    - Widget looks awful
-    - iframe is visible when it shouldn't be.
+* Edit the path on imageblock doesn't stick.